Converting

 From usage analytics & interviews

-The benefit of finalizing at posting was negligible
+The benefit of finalizing before posting was negligible

-Users were happy to join events and help finalize the details based on what worked for them
+Users were happy to join events and help finalize the details based on what worked for the group.

 Ideation & synthesis